imsanketsingh/The-Book-Recommender/README.md

 ## Usage

 Once the app is running, you can access it through your web browser.
-Select different options from the sidebar to explore top books, find similar books, or learn more about Bookieee.com.
+Select different options from the sidebar to explore top books, find similar books, or learn more about Bookieee.

 ## License